icing/mod_md/README.md

 MDStapling on
 ```

 and `mod_md` will manage all.
 This *overrides* any `SSLStapling` configuration.
 You can leave that on, but it will have no effect.

-However it makes experimentation quite easy, but it is a bit of a brave approach.
-Read the next chapter on how to experiment in a more controlled way.
+This is a bit of a bold approach, however.
+A more controlled rollout might be better.
+Read the next chapter on the options.

 # How to Staple Some of My Certificates